 Current Pacific Standard Time is:

 After sending your E-Mail to us, if you do not hear back from us within a day or less, please resend your E-Mail inquiry with a different Subject matter information or from a different E-Mail addressWe do 100% respond to every Atari E-Mail we receive.
-But sometimes Spam Filters on your Internet provider server or your own personal E-Mail Spam software filter you have installed may delete our E-Mail back to you.
+But sometimes Spam Filters on your Internet Service Provider or your own personal E-Mail Spam software filter you have installed may delete or send our return Atari E-Mail to your Trash can.